vegaøyan world heritage

 Flovær seen from the air.
 Flovær seen from the air.

-E-path of vaulted boat tent with Russian sailing salmon blowers (1975).
+eider house of a vaulted boat tented with Russian sailing lux blowers (1975).
 Photo: Helge A. Wold/Norwegian Arctic University Museum

-A single family has lived out here for several generations.
-The close proximity to the fallguard is dramatic.
-When the sea breaks over the boats, columns of water are sent in great roars high into the air.
-The landscape around the island changes with the tides.
-On the fjord there is a sea of dust with countless islets and reefs, while on the river many of them are submerged.
+A single family has lived here for generations.
+The close proximity to the falls is dramatic.
+When the sea breaks over the bays, columns of water are sent high into the air in great roars.
+The surrounding landscape the island changes with the tide.
+At low tide it is a boot sea with countless islets and reefs, at high tide many of them are under water.
 The name may be related to this.
 Another explanation is that Flovær comes from Frovær.
-In Old Norse, frod means froth, foam.
+In Old Norse, frod means foam, foam.

-Flovær and Lånan were probably settled at the same time, around 1660.
-But people have used the island before that time.
-Charcoal samples taken on the island are dated to 1470-1645.
-The people of Flovær were tenants under the Tjøtta estate, and paid land tax in the form of fish, eggs and down.
-The island was vacated in 1964, when the last owner died.
+Flovær and Lånan was probably settled at the same time, around 1660.
+But people have used the island weather before that time.
+Coal samples taken at the island is dated to 1470-1645.
+The people of Flovær were tenants under the Tjøtta estate, and paid land taxes in the form of fish, eggs and down. the island was vacated in 1964, when the last owner died.

 The people of Flovær engaged in fishing and simple farming.
-The farm had two or three cows, an ox, three sheep and a goat.
-Outside the weather, fishing was plentiful, and up to ten fishermen could be hired here during the season.
-They lived in the attic of the spacious farmhouse and in "Solvær-Ole-bua".
-The old farmhouse is still in use as a leisure property and as a house for eider keepers during the season.
+The farm had two or three cows, a bull, three sheep and a goat.
+Outside the island The fishing was plentiful, and up to ten fishermen could rent here during the season.
+They lived in the attic of the spacious farmhouse and in the “Solvær-Ole-bua”.
+The old farmhouse is still in use as a holiday home and as a house for eider keepers during the season.

-Miss Jürgensen in Flovær shows an eider on a nest in 1913.
+Ms. Jürgensen in Flovær showing eiders on their nests in 1913.
 Photo: Ander Beer Wilse

 Eider on the sea in Floværet.
 Photo: Anders Beer Wilse